Actor–network theory: Actor-Network

 The Pasteur story that was mentioned above introduced the patterned network of diverse materials, which is called the idea of 'heterogenous networks'.
 The basic idea of patterned network is that human is not the only factor or contributor in the society, or in any social activities and networks.
 Thus, the network composes machines, animals, things, and any other objects.
 For those nonhuman actors, it might be hard for people to imagine their roles in the network.
-For example, if two person, Jacob and Mike, are speaking through texts.
+For example, say two people, Jacob and Mike, are speaking through texts.
 Within the current technology, they are able to communicate with each other without seeing each other in person.
-Therefore, when typing or writing, the communication is basically not mediated by any of them, but by the network of objects, like the paper, the computer.
+Therefore, when typing or writing, the communication is basically not mediated by either of them, but instead by a network of objects, like their computers or cell phones.

 If taken to its logical conclusion, then, nearly any actor can be considered merely a sum of other, smaller actors.
-A car is an example of a complex system.
+A car is an example of a complicated system.
 It contains many electronic and mechanical components, all of which are essentially hidden from view to the driver, who simply deals with the car as a single object.
 This effect is known as punctualisation, and is similar to the idea of encapsulation in object-oriented programming.

 When an actor network breaks down, the punctualisation effect tends to cease as well.
 In the automobile example above, a non-working engine would cause the driver to become aware of the car as a collection of parts rather than just a vehicle capable of transporting him or her from place to place.
 This can also occur when elements of a network act contrarily to the network as a whole.
 In his book Pandora's Hope, Latour likens depunctualization to the opening of a black box.
 When closed, the box is perceived simply as a box, although when it is opened all elements inside it become visible.

 Translation

 Central to ANT is the concept of translation which is sometimes referred to as sociology of translation, in which innovators attempt to create a forum, a central network in which all the actors agree that the network is worth building and defending.
-In his widely debated 1986 study of how marine biologists try to restock the St Brieuc Bay in order to produce more scallops, Michel Callon has defined 4 moments of translation: problematization, interessement, enrollment and mobilisation of allies.
-Also important to the notion is the role of network objects in helping to smooth out the translation process by creating equivalencies between what would otherwise be very challenging people, organizations or conditions to mesh together.
-Bruno Latour spoke about this particular task of objects in his work Reassembling the Social.
+In his widely debated 1986 study of how marine biologists tried to restock the St Brieuc Bay in order to produce more scallops, Michel Callon defined 4 moments of translation:

-There are four stages of the process of translation: